 Laser therapies: These were first introduced for the treatment of aging skin.
-However, even in the non-pregnant population, there is risk of redness, irritation, and subsequent darkening effects when these are used.
-Because lasers act locally, the risks of lasers in pregnancy is not clear.
+However, even in the non-pregnant population, there is the risk of redness, irritation, and subsequent darkening effects when these are used.
+Because lasers act locally, the risks of lasers during pregnancy is not clear.
 There is very little data on the use of lasers during pregnancy, although they have been used safely for other medical procedures in pregnant women.

 All of the methods for reducing wrinkles have one thing in common: they are all temporary and more often than not, you have to get more treatments to keep your skin looking healthy and fresh!

-However, there are some things you can do starting from today to ensure your skin keeps looking great throughout the years!
+However, there are some things you can do starting today to ensure your skin keeps looking great throughout the years!